telehash/telehash.github.io/dht.md

 <a name="link-max" />
 ### `link-max` - Total Links

-The primary mechanism for any peer to limit how many other peers it's keeping track of overall is `link-max`, the total number of active `link` channels open to other peers.
-The default value is currently 256, with a minimum of 8, and a maximum of unlimited (for dedicated seeds).
+The primary mechanism for any peer to limit how many other peers it's keeping track of overall is [link-max](implementers.md#defaults), the total number of active `link` channels open to other peers.

 When any new incoming `link` is requested this value is checked, and if the total links is less than `link-max` then the new request should be accepted.
 If the switch is at `link-max` then it must check the distance to the new incoming peer to see if it should evict a more distant one.
 This eviction check looks at any bucket that is further (larger) than the incoming link and has more than `k` peers in it, and evict the newest link in that bucket if any.
 If there are no other links to evict, then the incoming one should be denied.